bhattlab/phanta/README.md

 Finally, execute the Snakemake command below, after replacing:
 1. `/full/path/to/cloned/repo` with the path to your cloned repository
-2. The quoted statement after `cluster` with the appropriate job submission command for your cluster, see additional documentation [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
-Note that you will definitely have to replace `insert_account_here`.
+2. The number provided to `max-threads` with the maximum number of threads you have available.
+Note that if this number is greater than 16, you can (but don't need to) also increase the argument to `class_threads` in `config_test.yaml`.

 **Note** At least 32GB memory is required.
-Also, to make job submission easier (i.e., the command shorter), you can consider setting up a [Snakemake profile for job submission](https://github.com/Snakemake-Profiles/).
-This way, you can replace everything after `--jobs 99` with `--profile insert_profile_name_here`.

-**Note**: We recommend executing Phanta on a high-performance cluster, therefore the command provided below is for cluster execution.
-However, you can also run Phanta on your local machine, replacing the portion of the command after `jobs 99` with `--cores 1 --max-threads 16` (replacing 16 accordingly, according to how many threads you have available).
+Also, you may have to replace the `--cores` and `max-threads` arguments with a [profile for Snakemake execution](https://github.com/Snakemake-Profiles/) depending on your setup (e.g., replace with `--profile slurm`).

 	snakemake -s /full/path/to/cloned/repo/Snakefile \
 	--configfile /full/path/to/cloned/repo/testing/config_test.yaml \
-	--jobs 99 --default-resources "runtime='1:00:00'" "threads='1'" "mem_mb=max(2*input.size_mb, 1000)" "disk_mb=max(2*input.size_mb, 1000)" \
-	--cluster "sbatch -A insert_account_here -t {resources.runtime} -p batch -c {threads} --mem={resources.mem_mb}"
+	--jobs 99 --cores 1 --max-threads 16

 When execution has completed, please check that your `test_dataset` directory has an empty file called `pipeline_completed.txt`.
 You should also have two new subdirectories in `test_dataset` - `classification` and `final_merged_outputs` - which should have identical contents to the corresponding subdirectories in the `testing` subdirectory of your cloned repository.
 You will also have two additional files ending in `*krak` within `test_dataset/classification/intermediate`.